Course materials for UCL module COMP0160

 You may collaborate with other COMP0160 students to test out each other’s designs, but if so ensure you are each working on unrelated pieces of functionality to avoid the risk of inadvertent plagiarism.

 Your submission must be a single document in PDF format.
-It should consist of no more than 8 sides of A4, including all figures, tables and references.
+It should consist of no more than 6 sides of A4 and no more than 1000 words, including all figures, tables and references.
+We suggest that you do not waste space on title pages, contents, lists of figures and tables, appendices and other extraneous matter, but if you choose to they all count towards your total.
 Body text should be no smaller than 12pt, spaced for easy reading.
 If you have created an online wireframe, prototype or mockup demonstrating your UI you may include a link to it, but your report should be complete and comprehensible without it.

 Be succinct and readable.
-If your report exceeds the maximum length, only the first 8 pages will be marked.
-If it is illegible you will lose marks.
-Do not waste space on title pages or appendices.
+If your report exceeds the maximum length, only the first 6 pages will be marked.
+If it is illegible or incomprehensible you will lose marks.

 You may assume your readership is reasonably well informed about software development, user interface idioms and accessibility, but they are not experts in your target domain or chosen functionality.
 You will need to explain these clearly in terms that will be understood by an educated layperson.
 Avoid obscure terminology or jargon.